 His friends and family were always amazed with his energetic attitude through the exhaustion and pain.
 Many people do not understand the daily difficulties that were a normal part of Ryan’s routine, such as putting on his leg or trying to maintain his lifestyle through chemotherapy.
 As a student, Ryan’s curiosity and kindness stole the hearts of all his teachers.
 He was eager to learn, partake in class discussions, improve his photography skills and spend time with his friends.
 Throughout his battle, he managed to stay engaged in his studies and graduate from high school.
 Ryan never wanted his cancer to separate him as an inspiration or provide him with special treatment.
 He loved wearing his red high-top Converses, so now we use them as a symbol of his vibrant energy for life.

 Ryan saw beauty in everyone and everything.
 He was a young man with wisdom and maturity far beyond his age.
 He learned to be a deeply compassionate, thoughtful young man with a wicked wit, a winning smile and the world’s best hugs.
 Most of all, he lived his life with such joy and courage that he inspired thousands of people in our community and around the country.
 His memory, inspiration and light will forever live on in our hearts and in the legacy he leaves through our daily work at Case for Smiles.

-Gavin Kerr, Treasurer
+Gavin Kerr, Board Chair